What Alternative Programs Might Be Available for A First-Time DUI?

 Generally, prosecutors would either make a recommendation for probation where they would defer to the court, and that would become part of any plea arrangement that would generally be made once the attorney had the facts and support to request reduced probation or a waiver of fees.
 The Attorney would raise those points and a lot of judges would listen to it and then rule in their favor if that was done well.

 For more information on Alternative Programs For DUI, a free initial consultation is your next best step.
-Get the information and legal answers you’re seeking by calling (301) 892-6007 today.
+Get the information and legal answers you are seeking talk Arnold F. Phillips by calling today.